Jblueart/winning_project/README.md

 # winning_project
-## Project Topic
+## Gas & Food pricing trends

 We plan to explore the relationship between food & gas prices and are going to use a machine learning model to examine what might have been.
 We'll look to see what our model predicts food and gas prices at had Covid-19 not disrupted the world in 2020.

 We'll then compare the prediction to the actual data to see how far off the results were.

 We picked this topic because world-wide events have changed our lives in an unprecedented way.
 This change is hard to quantify or to conceptualize.
-Exploring food and gas prices is one way for us to try to quantify the effect that Covid-19 and the war between Ukraine and Russia has had and has on our daily lives.
+Exploring the link, if there is one, between food and gas prices is a tangible way for us to try to quantify the effect that Covid-19 and the war between Ukraine and Russia has had and has on our daily lives.

 ## Data
 We will use two set of data from Kaggle.com: